PET-Neck: avoiding unnecessary head and neck cancer surgery by using PET-CT imaging

 Our partners include University of Oxford, Health Data Research UK (HDR UK), National Cancer Imaging Translational Accelerator (NCITA), NHSX, University of Dundee, University of Cambridge and University Hospitals NHS Foundation Trust, RCR, and Imperial College London.

-The overarching goal of the Research Delivery Working Group is to improve the imaging research delivery infrastructure within the NIHR and across its partners and stakeholders – NHS, academic and commercial.
+The Research Delivery Working Group aims to improve the imaging research delivery infrastructure within the NIHR and across its partners and stakeholders – NHS, academic and commercial.

 On International Day of Radiology, we celebrate the breadth and diversity that a career in imaging research can bring.
 We've showcased radiologists, radiographers, physicists, and all kinds of imaging scientists, telling their research story and hearing how the NIHR has helped them use and develop imaging for the benefit of patients everywhere.